theastrocat/signclassification/README.md

 This is where transfer learning comes in.
 Transfer learning is an extremely powerful tool in machine learning when it comes to utilizing neural networks.
 By passing an image through the network without retraining it, but stopping it before making its classification prediction, you can extract features that the network thought were important enough about your image.
 You can then train a classification model on these features with good results.

 ### Business Understanding:
 There is always need for new methods in recognition and classification of symbols and street signs for a number of uses including: self driving cars, street mapping, and driver safety systems.
 Classification has been done before, but there are no references that can be found for utilizing a transfer learning from a pre trained neural network.
+I believe that using a transfer learning method can greatly increase build time and would benefit smaller companies interested in these markets.

 ### The Data Preparation:
 The data used in this demonstration is the LISA traffic sign dataset that can be found [here](http://cvrr.ucsd.edu/LISA/lisa-traffic-sign-dataset.html).